Havoc Demon Hunter: Midnight Expansion Preview

 Fel-Scarred

-We're still early on in the Midnight Alpha cycle for Havoc Demon Hunter, and this is a quick analysis of the opening salvo from Blizzard's changes.
+We're still moving through the Midnight Beta cycle for Havoc Demon Hunter, and this is a quick analysis of the current state of Blizzard's changes.
 This page exists as a living document to keep you up to date with the upcoming changes over the course of Midnight testing.
-As we move through Alpha and into Beta, expect this page to be updated with new analysis to go alongside any changes that happen.
+As we move through Beta and closer to release, expect this page to be updated with new analysis to go alongside any changes that happen.
 Check back regularly for the latest updates.

 4.